AguaClara/HRS-Flow-Recycle-DEPRECATED/HRS-Flow-Recycle-Report-Three.md

 $$ V_t = \frac{d^2g}{18v} * \frac{ρ_{floc} - ρ_{H_2O}}{ρ_{H_2O}} ...
 (2)$$

-Where d is the diameter of the pipe, g the gravity force, v is viscosity and ρ represents the different densities of the water and the floc.
+Where d is the diameter of the pipe, g is the gravity force, v is viscosity and ρ represents the different densities of the water and the floc.

 The capture velocity depends on several different properties of the sedimentation tank being used, as one can see in the following formula: